exaV/screeps-kotlin-starter/README.md

 ### Performance
 Kotlin compiles to plain javascript, similar to Typescript.
 There is no runtime overhead.
 The major difference is that kotlin ships with a separate 1.5MB standard library.
-We use the the Dead-Code-Elimination 'kotlin-dce-js' to reduce the size of all dependencies (e.g. stdlib is 180kb afterwards).
+We use the Dead-Code-Elimination 'kotlin-dce-js' to reduce the size of all dependencies drastically.

 ### A note on `Object`
 Kotlin's `Object` Singletons persist over multiple ticks.